Yyx2626/HTGTS_related/Igk_specific_anno_and_filter/README.md

 Users can download and run these perl scripts by `perl xxx.pl` directly in this folder.
 Or users may move or copy the scripts into any of the folders in their PATH (environmental variable, which can be seen be `echo $PATH`), then the scripts can be directly run by `xxx.pl`.

+Typical Installation Time: Downloading the scripts and setting up the environment normally takes less than a few minutes on a standard Linux or MacOS system.
+No additional dependencies or compilation steps are required.

 ## Pipeline with Demo